Healthy Homes Assessment Hutt Central

 Home Assessments Hutt Central for Rental Properties

-There are a myriad of concerns to be able to examine in a house inspection to determine whether your rental property meets all the basic requirements of Healthy Homes Standards.
+There are many things you should look for when conducting an house evaluation to determine if your rental property meets the minimum requirements of the Healthy Homes Standard.
 Some examples include:

 • Does the home have adequate ventilation?
 This includes extractor fans?

-The consequences of not having a Healthy Home in accordance with The Residential Tenancies Act and consequently falling on the wrong side of a tenancy solutions ruling can be significant for property managers and landlords.
-For expert guidance, contact us today to schedule your rental property house assessment.
+The repercussions of not having an Healthy home in relation to lawful Residential Tenancies Act and consequently getting on the wrong side of a ruling on tenancy solutions ruling can have a significant impact for property managers and landlords.
+For expert guidance, contact us today to book your rental properties home assessment.

 home assessments for rental properties